p-implies-q/ezmon/README.md

 `cycle` or `reset` it will detect the change in monitors and switch to the file corresponding to the new setup and run the first line.

+Adding single-button shortcuts to commands line `ezmon cycle` and/or `ezmon reset` or perhaps an evdev rule will help integrate this little utility very cleanly into your linux experience.
+This utility is probably a bit silly for people who use extensive desktop environments, but I found it makes my XMonad setup very comfy (especially since I work in many different places).

 Finally, there are `status`, `mkconfig`, and `edit` options that will display the current status and help in creating and editing config files.
 These config files can contain any code you want, so you could use them to launch the nukes